 Additionally, you may want orthodontic treatment for the following reasons:

-To fix a broken smile
+- To fix a broken smile

-Big occasion such as a wedding or a milestone birthday
+- To mark a big occasion such as a wedding or a milestone birthday

 So, for those of us who never had orthodontic treatment when we were younger, but have unsightly gaps, teeth that are overcrowded or even trouble eating and speaking – or we may have reached an age where we have the time, money and inclination to invest in a smile makeover – orthodontic treatment ticks those boxes.

 ‘Whatever the reason, more and more people are seeking teeth-straightening solutions because they can afford it.
 They may be getting married, looking to further their career or are inspired to improve their appearance because of others having treatment.
 Certainly, braces are now more affordable, faster and more discreet – even invisible – which all adds to the treatment’s appeal.’

-What age is best for orthodontic treatment?
+What age is best for Orthodontic Treatment?

 An orthodontist is a dentist with additional training who specialises in aligning and straightening teeth.
 However, more and more general dentists are comfortably offering orthodontic systems in high street dental practices – so the answer is, any dentist can carry out orthodontics so long as they are confident and competent enough to do so.
 Worth noting, however, is that only those registered on the General Dental Council’s orthodontic specialist list can call themselves a ‘specialist orthodontist’.